kaiulrich/kulrich_CarND-Advanced-Lane-Lines/README.md

 Every camera produces pictures with its individual [distortion](https://en.wikipedia.org/wiki/Distortion_(optics)).
 So it is necessary to calibrate the "camara" with chaessboard images.

-The code for this step is contained in the first code cell of the IPython notebook located in ".Advanced Lane Finding.ipynb" see
+The code for this step is contained in the first code cell of the IPython notebook located in the notbook in the Chapter "1.
+Camera Calibration"

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Thus, `corners` is just a replicated array of coordinates, and `obj_points` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `img_points` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result: Advanced Lane Finding.ipynb
+Not on all images the chessboard corners were detected.
+Some images need smaller patterns to be detected.
+So first I tried to detect the corners with a (9, 6) pattern.
+If the pattern not has been found I tryed a (9, 5) pattern.

+![alt text][chessboard_marked]

+---
+### 2. Undistorting

 I then used the output `obj_points` and `img_points` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result.
+See notbook in the Chapter "2.
+Camera Calibration"

-![alt text][image1]
+![alt text][undistorted]

 ###Pipeline (single images)